richq/folders2flickr/README.md

     pip install --user git+https://github.com/richq/folders2flickr.git

 This will create `~/.local/bin/folders2flickr` and install the library to the right place in `.local`.
 The sample configuration file can be created like this:

     cp ~/.local/share/folders2flickr/uploadr.ini.sample ~/.uploadr.ini
     sensible-editor ~/.uploadr.ini
     # modify 'imagedir', etc.

+## WHAT IS UPLOADED

+The photos and videos in the directory given in the uploadr.ini file are eventually uploaded to flickr and placed into sets.
+Only files with the extensions jpg, gif, png, avi and mov are uploaded, and flickr may reject them if they are not in the correct format.

+If you add the empty file `.f2fignore` to a directory then all files in that directory and any subdirectories will be ignored (not uploaded).

+If the file has any contents then files that match the glob patterns listed are ignored.
+One pattern or filename per line, and subdirectories are also ignored if they match the pattern.
+For example, to ignore the file `MVI_3847.AVI` you can either specify the file exactly:

+    MVI_3847.AVI

+or you could add a pattern to the ignore file:

+    MVI_*.AVI

+The pattern is case sensitive and uses Python's [fnmatch](http://docs.python.org/2/library/fnmatch.html).

 ## RUNTIME DATA FILES